-Missouri will creep into the media spotlight later this month when Senate Bill 54 comes into effect.
-As Charlie White from Mashable reports, Missouri now forbids teachers and students from being Facebook friends.
+Missouri held at least 15 minutes in the media spotlight a few years back when Senate Bill 54 went into effect.
+As Charlie White from Mashable reported, Missouri passed a law forbidding teachers and students from being Facebook friends.
 Although the bill doesn't mention Facebook specifically, it does require that school districts lay out policies in writing that define appropriate communication between teachers and students via social networking, text messages, and other forms of electronic communication.
 So, just where do you draw the line between what is and is not appropriate?

 - slide 2 of 5

 The Missouri Senate Bill does in fact pertain to much wider issues than online student-teacher communication.
 Its main aim is the prevention of sexual abuse against children, and it legislates for all manner of issues like background checks, mandatory reporter training, and the establishment of a task force whose mission it is to investigate and make recommendations to the Governor of Missouri on the sexual abuse of children.
 However, the inclusion of the social networking clause has rekindled a well-worn debate on the relationship between students and teachers online.

 Missouri's heart is in the right place, and the same with other states that have questioned the issue.
 No parent or educator likes to read about cases of child abuse involving teachers.
 I've been a teacher for ten years now, and my heart always sinks when I hear of such things, but the fact remains that it does happen from time to time, and the use of social media sites to foster a relationship with a student appears to be a growing trend.